luddites-me/docker-tools/docs/overview.md

 - Click `Reserve`.

 Many stacks in this repo require an `NGROK_AUTH` environment variable to be defined (obtained from ngrok's [Your Authtoken](https://dashboard.ngrok.com/auth/your-authtoken) page, or if you've already setup ngrok locally, you can retrieve your auth token from `~/.ngrok2/ngrok.yml`).
-Also, default values for `ngrok` subdomains are commonly built from a `NGROK_SUBDOMAIN_PREFIX` environment variable (e.g., `NGROK_SUBDOMAIN_PREFIX=ns8-devname` will result in `protect-api` being served from `https://ns8-devname-protect-api.ngrok.io` by default).
+Also, default values for `ngrok` subdomains are commonly built from a `NGROK_SUBDOMAIN_PREFIX` environment variable (e.g., `NGROK_SUBDOMAIN_PREFIX=luddites-devname` will result in `protect-api` being served from `https://luddites-devname-protect-api.ngrok.io` by default).

 ## Composing Services with `compose-all.sh`